sjad107/todo-app/README.md

-# Tod0-App using react with typescript
+# Todo-App using react with typescript

 This project was built using react and typescript, redux for state management, MUI for theming and styling, i18next for internationalization, and React-Hook-Form.